SuperOfficeDocs/superoffice-docs/docs/onsite/install/iis/index.md

 # Prepare web server

 SuperOffice uses Windows Communication Foundation (WCF).
-This means WCF must be installed on the same server as the NetServer web services is installed.
+This means WCF must be installed on the same server as the NetServer web services are installed.

 ## Preparing IIS for NetServer web services